meeshkan/properties-driven-development-tutorial/ARTICLE.md

     return sorted_dict, expected
 ```

 The variable `expected` contains the key-value pairs we expect to find from our sorted dictionary.
-It acts as a "model" for a sorted dictionary, with the exception that its keys are not sorted.
-Using a standard dictionary as the model is useful because it handles duplicates in the same way we would expect `SortedDict` to (overwrite).
+The key-value pairs it contains act as a "model" for what our sorted dictionary should contain.
+Using a standard dictionary as the model is useful, because it handles duplicates in the same way we expect `SortedDict` to handle, i.e., by overwrite.

 #### Property